PureNasher/user-styles/styles-clean/README.md

 The styles I use in Firefox.

 To install a style, simply copy the code of the desired style into a blank Stylish style.
+Note that Stylish version 1.4.1 breaks the 4chan style; view the comments in it for partial fixes.

 #4chan